cloudsofmana/Emulatrix/README.md

 | Fullscreen mode |  Command + F   |     Ctrl + F     |    Ctrl + F     |
 | Reset game      |  Command + R   |     Ctrl + R     |    Ctrl + R     |

+## How to play on mobile devices using a USB keyboard:

+Press `C` on the Main Menu to enable or disable mobile controls.

 ## Author's note:

 Emulatrix is compatible with both Android and iOS devices.
 However, WebKit on iOS has historically lagged behind; for instance, it took nearly a decade for Apple to allow developers to set a custom download filename for an `a` tag.
 This feature was implemented recently on iOS, so you can now download the game state.
 Another three iOS quirks: 1) if a slow connection causes the script to take several seconds to load, WebKit may fail to initialize the AudioContext; 2) if you send Safari to the background and return to it, there will be no audio; 3) if you click on the file selector and it takes you several seconds to choose a ROM file, there will be no audio.
 In any case, a manual tap on the screen is required to enable or re-enable the audio.